Alessandro Felici: Life

-Alessandro Felici's father was Bartolomeo Felici, Kapellmeister of the Florentine church of San Marco.
-Bartolomeo taught his son how to play the organ and music composition, while contemporarily, Felici studied with violinist Giuseppe Castrucci.
-When he was 14 years old, he was already well known in Florence for his virtuosity on the harpsichord and organ.
+Alessandro Felici was born in Florence, Italy on 21 November 1742.
+His father was Bartolomeo Felici, Kapellmeister of the Florentine church of San Marco.
+Bartolomeo taught his son how to play the organ and music composition.
+By the time he was 14 years old, he was already well known in Florence for his virtuosity on the harpsichord and organ.
+From 1756 to 1764 he studied the violin with Giuseppe Castrucci.
 He showed interest in composing for the theater, and in 1765 his father sent him to Naples, the Italian city known for its bustling opera scene.
 In Naples, he studied dramatic theater with Gennaro Manna.

-Felici returned to Florence in 1767 and began composing his own operas, distinguished as being much more cuttingly expressive than the works of his contemporaries (anticipating the romantic period), which guaranteed his immediate and notable success.
+Felici returned to Florence in 1767 where he jointed the teaching staff of the music school run by his father.
+He began composing his own operas, distinguished as being much more cuttingly expressive than the works of his contemporaries (anticipating the romantic period), which guaranteed his immediate and notable success.
 We know of more than ten theatrical works, not only performed in Florence but also in Rome, Venice, Turin, Milan, and even as far as Madrid and Leipzig.
 In 1769, his opera entitled Apollo in Tessaglia inaugurated the concerts of the Ingegnosi Academy.

-He was also very engaged in composing sacred and instrumental music, of which the keyboard pieces stand out: they shaped the modern conception of the concert as well as sonate composed in the same time in London and Vienna: his works for harpsichord, as observed by Fausto Torrefranca, anticipate some themes of Mozart and Clementi.
+Felici was also engaged in composing sacred and instrumental music, of which the keyboard pieces stand out: they shaped the modern conception of the concert as well as sonate composed in the same time in London and Vienna: his works for harpsichord, as observed by Fausto Torrefranca, anticipate some themes of Mozart and Clementi.
 Simultaneously, he devoted himself to teaching organ and composition at his father's music school.
 Their most celebrated student was the famous opera composer, Luigi Cherubini.

-Felici's career was unexpectedly interrupted by tuberculosis, which was the cause of his death at the young age of twenty-nine.
+Felici's career was unexpectedly interrupted by tuberculosis, which was the cause of his death on 21 August 1772 in Florence at the young age of twenty-nine.
 His only critic was marquis Eugène de Ligniville, who wrote in a letter to Giovanni Battista Martini that his hunting dog knew more about counterpoint than Felici.